Litter in Kitsap

 Report creosote-treated wood, docks, floats and other derelict floating marine debris to the Washington Dept. of Natural Resources Marine Debris Removal Program, and report derelict vessels to the Derelict Vessel Removal Program.

-Litter prevention
+Litter prevention programs

 Secure Your Load for Safer Roads